 Defining your offer will cut the time you need to create a list of relevant buyers.
 For example, if you can offer ten tonnes of your product, you can remove all buyers that only deal with full containers from your long list.
 Some buyers may require a specific variety or quality that you cannot offer.
 And if you can offer specific products, such as organic products, you should not focus on buyers who only trade in conventional products.

 - Be precise in defining your offer.
 Never offer something that you cannot deliver.
+Focus on your core products instead.
 This will save you time in the process of creating your list of relevant buyers.

 - Create a unique selling proposition step by step.